 It also helps families and professionals.

-A diagnosis could enable the young person to connect with others who might be facing similar challenges.
+Autism is a developmental disability which affects how someone communicates and interacts.
+A diagnosis could enable a young person to connect with others who might be facing similar challenges.
 It can also open the door to more specialist support.

 Priory Healthcare runs hospitals and clinics which offer a speedy service for families who think their child might have autism - and a further service to help families understand the condition and manage it.
 Priory Wellbeing Centres offer flexible appointment times, so children do not need always need to be taken out of school for either their assessments, or their appointments after an autism diagnosis.